oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 This section discusses the nature and benefits of IMs, the role of serialization, types of available modeling languages, and tools that can be used in information modeling.

-## 2.2 Information Models And Data Models

-As described in the introduction, IMs are a means to understand and document the essential information content relevant to a system, application, or protocol exchange without regard to how that information is represented in actual implementations.
-Having a clear view of the information required provides clarity regarding the goals that the eventual implementation must satisfy.

- [[RFC 3444](#rfc3444)] describes the purpose of an IM as:

- > "to model managed objects at a conceptual level, independent
- > of any specific implementations or protocols used to transport
- > the data. ...
-Another important characteristic of an IM is
- > that it defines relationships between managed objects."

-[[YTLee](#ytlee)] describes an IM as follows:

-> "An information model is a representation of concepts,
-> relationships, constraints, rules, and operations to specify
-> data semantics for a chosen domain of discourse."

-[[RFC3444](#rfc3444)] contrasts IMs with data models (DMs):

-> "Compared to IMs, DMs define managed objects at a lower level
-> of abstraction.
-They include implementation- and
-> protocol-specific details, e.g., rules that explain how to map
-> managed objects onto lower-level protocol constructs."

-and states DMs are "intended for implementors and include protocol-specific constructs".

-The following key principles apply to IMs:

- - An information model classifies the validity of serialized data with zero false positives and zero false negatives.
-That is, an information model is the *authoritative definition* of essential content, and any serialized data is unambiguously one of: a) consistent with, b) inconsistent with, or c) insignificant with respect to, the model.

- - Information instances are values that can be compared for equality.
-An application compares instances in accordance with the UML properties defined by their datatype.
-Two instances are equal if they have the same datatype and the same value.

- - If an instance can be losslessly converted among multiple serializations, then its information content is no greater than the smallest of those serializations.

-## 2.3 Benefits of Information Models

-A key point in all the IM definitions and descriptions in the previous section is the ability for the model to represent information with a focus on its _meaning_, and without concern for how that information will be represented.
-Focusing on meaning encourages interoperability between applications by capturing agreement about what the information conveys and how it can be used, deferring decisions on storage and transmission matters until a clear understanding of purpose has been reached.
-Referring back to the example of the IPv4 address, regardless of representation the address identifies the label applied to a network interface within an available address space of 2^32.

-[[YTLee](#ytlee)] identifies the key benefit of an IM:

-> "The advantage of using an information model is that it can
-> provide sharable, stable, and organized structure of
-> information requirements for the domain context."

-and describes a "quality" IM as being:

- - complete,
- - sharable,
- - stable,
- - extensible,
- - well-structured,
- - precise, and
- - unambiguous.

-To sum up, in [DThaler's](#dthaler) paper on _IoT Bridge Taxonomy_, which addresses the challenges created when "many organizations develop and implement different schemas for the same kind of things", the concluding Recommendations section includes the following:

-> To ... increase semantic interoperability, it is desirable that
-> different data models for the same type of thing (e.g., light
-> bulbs) are as similar as possible for basic functionality.
-In
-> an ideal world, data models used by different protocols and
-> organizations would express exactly the same information in
-> ways that are algorithmically translatable by a dynamic schema
-> bridge with no domain-specific knowledge.
-Sharing data models
-> more widely, and having agreements in principle of at least
-> using the same abstract information model, would be very
-> beneficial.

-The notion of "express[ing] exactly the same information in ways that are algorithmically translatable" is a fundamental purpose of information modeling, and aligns with the JADN concept of _information equivalence_.

 ## 2.4 Serialization